isabella232/katacoda-scenarios-8/high-availability-lab/step7.md

-In the previous step you used, CL = ALL, and one node was down.
+In the previous step you used, CL=ALL, and one node was down.
 Since RF=3, three nodes had to be up for the read/write to succeed.

 What happens if another node is down? and we use a Consistency Level of Quorum?